Miklós Jósika: Life

-Miklós Jósika was born in 1794 in Turda, a village in Central Europe's Pannonian Basin which was at the time under Hungarian control.
+Miklós Jósika was born in 1794 in Turda, a town in Central Europe's Pannonian Basin which was at the time under Hungarian control.
 He was the son of Baron Miklós Jósika and his wife Eleanor Lázár.
-Following the death of his mother in 1979, his paternal grandmother, Anna Bornemissza, oversaw his childhood.
+Following the death of his mother in 1799, his paternal grandmother, Anna Bornemissza, oversaw his childhood.
 Despite living on the estate of a baron, Jósika spent most of his childhood by himself, alone.
 He was enrolled in a school in Kolozsvár run by the Piarists Fathers where he studied under the guidance of a multiethnic faculty.
 The most influential teacher in his life was the French colonel Leonir Dubignon d'Armand.
 Jósika graduated with a degree in law at Klausenburg, where he was also introduced to the works of classical writers.

 Military career

 In 1812 Jósika joined the cavalry regiment of the Hungarian army led by Jenő Savoyai, which was engaged in a campaign in Italy as part of the Sixth Coalition of the Napoleonic Wars.
 He was present at the second battle of the Mincio River in February 1814, serving under Austrian command against French and Italian troops, and was promoted to the rank of lieutenant.
 He was promoted to captain in March 1814 and remained in active service until Napoleon was defeated later that year.
 Following his promotion to the rank of captain, Jósika traveled back to Transylvania where he engaged in a duel that left a permanent scar on his face.
 In 1815 he took part in a campaign in France and became familiar with French literature and art.
-Between 1816 and1818, he was stationed in Vienna.
+Between 1816 and 1818, he was stationed in Vienna.